 What is the difference between umbilical cord blood and umbilical cord tissue?

 A child’s umbilical cord contains viable and potent stem cells.
 There are two types of stem cells that have the potential to be used for different treatments: hematopoietic and mesenchymal stem cells.
 Hematopoietic stem cells are blood-forming cells with the ability to produce all kinds of blood cells, red and white blood cells as well as platelets.
 Mesenchymal stem cells can form bone, cartilage, and adipose cells.
 Cord blood primarily contains hematopoietic stem cells and cord tissue predominantly contains mesenchymal stem cells.
 We believe that cord tissue is just as important to save as cord blood, both types of stem cells might provide you with cell based treatment options if someone in your family get seriously ill.

-Is it possible to wait for navel and still get umbilical cord blood collected?
+Is it possible to have late cord clamping and still get umbilical cord blood collected?

 Yes.
-All Cellaviva’s pregnant women are closely followed by Cellaviva’s midwives.
-Here we provide information about and discuss the possibilities of late clamping and collection of stem cells from the umbilical cord.
 There are several factors that play into this, but for us the most important thing is that you get the birth you want and make the choices that are important to you.
 We support you.
 The residual blood in the umbilical cord and placenta decreases over time.
 However, our midwives are very experienced and will be able to wait for some time depending on the length, appearance, thickness, etc. of the umbilical cord and still secure a cord blood collection with blood stem cells.